openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 Sections 4.5, 4.6 and 4.7 of {{RFC8417}}.
 While current Id Token {{OpenID.Core}}
 validators may not be using the "typ" header parameter, requiring it for SSF SETs guarantees a distinct value for future validators.

+## The "iss" Claim {#iss-claim}
+The "iss" claim MUST match the "iss" value in the Stream Configuration data for the stream that the event is sent on.
+Receivers MUST validate that this claim matches the "iss" in the Stream Configuration data, as well as the Issuer from which the Receiver requested the Transmitter Configuration data.

 ### The "exp" Claim {#exp-claim}
 The "exp" claim MUST NOT be used in SSF SETs.